Tesla stock rise appears to qualify CEO Musk for $700 million payday

 Musk on Friday said on Twitter, “Tesla stock price is too high imo,” using an abbreviation for “in my opinion”.

-That tweet sent Tesla's stock tumbling 10 percent, shocking shareholders.
-Tesla, whose California factory is closed as part of the state's coronavirus-related lockdowns, posted its third quarterly profit in a row last week.
+That tweet sent Tesla’s stock tumbling 10%, shocking shareholders.
+Tesla, whose California factory is closed as part of the state’s coronavirus-related lockdowns, posted its third quarterly profit in a row last week.

 Musk, who is also the majority owner and CEO of the SpaceX rocket maker, receives no salary or cash bonus, only options that vest based on Tesla’s market cap and milestones for revenue and profit growth.